LousyValues/Monolith_Gantry_V2-VT/README.md

 - TOP X RAIL, any stock-compatible X beam that can be rotated 90 degrees and can accommodate new XY joint holes will work.

+To keep the BOM lists relatively simple, I'm going to include all the hardware and motion parts for the motor mounts and XY joints (with the stock stuff included).
+X extrusion/tube mounting hardware is not included because that can vary based on the configuration.
 ### [V2.4|6 mm|AWD] motor mounts and XY joints
 |No.|Description|Qty|
 |---|---|---|